 1. Cybersecurity

-As the name suggests, cybersecurity deals with the protection of entities from internet-born attacks.
+As the name suggests, cybersecurity deals with protecting entities from internet-based attacks.
 As attacks become more advanced, so must cyber security experts.
 Types of security include cloud, endpoint, network, mobile, and IoT security.
-It is imperative that those who wish to work in cyber security should familiarize themselves with these terms and other types of security risks in order to write about them well.
+It is imperative that those who wish to work in cyber security familiarize themselves with these terms and other types of security risks in order to write about them well.

 2. Software Development

-Software development is the field dedicated to the process of creating, refining, and the designing of software.
+Software development is the field dedicated to the process of creating, refining, and designing the software.
 It is the coding created for the sole purpose of telling computers what to do.
 Different types of software development include system software, programming software, and application software.
 Good or bad software can mean the difference between an amazing or disastrous launch for many products, as it is heavily relied on to keep things like security features, safety features, and core functions working consistently throughout the product’s life cycle.
-This is truly the building block field of IT.
+This is truly the cornerstone field of IT writing; some individuals will specialize as a software technical writer because of the importance of this subdivision.

 3. Web Development